Dharshiniselvakumar/Youtube-Data-harvesting-and-warehousing-/README.md

 This project is about Youtube Data Harvesting and Warehousing.This project is done with the help of MongoDB,Mysql and Streamlit application.

-1.This project script is written by use of Python.It is a programming language and use to understand.
+1.This project script is written in Python language.It is a programming language and easy to understand.

-2.Basically project starts with scarping required data(Channel,video,playlist and comment details) from youtube using Youtube Api.
+2.Basically this project starts with scarping required data(Channel,video,playlist and comment details) from youtube using Youtube Api.

-3.Next,inserting scarped data by using MongoDB.It is document-oriented database that stores data in collections and documents(Unstructed Query Language).
+3.Next,inserting scarped data into MongoDB.It is document-oriented database that stores data in collections and documents(Unstructed Query Language).

 4.By using Mysql as data lake,migrated data from mongoDB to Mysql.
 A database organizes data into one or more data tables in which data may be related to each other(Structed Query Language).